-Supernova Partners Acquisition Company II, Ltd. (the "Company") was incorporated as a Cayman Islands exempted company on December 22, 2020.
+Supernova Partners Acquisition Company II, Ltd. ("Supernova" or the "Company") was incorporated as a Cayman Islands exempted company on December 22, 2020.
 The Company was formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").
 The Company is an emerging growth company and, as such, the Company is subject to all of the risks associated with emerging growth companies.

-As of June 30, 2021, the Company had not commenced any operations.
-All activity for the period from December 22, 2020 (inception) through June 30, 2021 relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below.
+As of September 30, 2021, the Company had not commenced any operations.
+All activity for the period from December 22, 2020 (inception) through September 30, 2021, relates to the Company's formation and the initial public offering (the "Initial Public Offering") described below, and since the Initial Public Offering, the search for a prospective initial Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.

 The Company's sponsor is Supernova Partners II LLC, a Cayman Islands exempted company (the "Sponsor").
 The registration statement for the Company's Initial Public Offering was declared effective on March 1, 2021.
-On March 4, 2021, the Company consummated its Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units being offered, the "Public Shares"), which includes 4,500,000 additional Units to cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit, generating gross proceeds of \$345.0 million, and incurring offering costs of approximately \$19.5 million, of which approximately \$12.1 million was for deferred underwriting commissions (Note 5).
+On March 4, 2021, the Company consummated its Initial Public Offering of 34,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units being offered, the "Public Shares"), which included 4,500,000 additional Units to cover over-allotments (the "Over-Allotment Units"), at \$10.00 per Unit, generating gross proceeds of \$345.0 million, and incurring offering costs of approximately \$19.5 million, of which approximately \$12.1 million was for deferred underwriting commissions (Note 5).